hashicorp/nomad/website/source/docs/agent/configuration/index.html.md

   increasing order of verbosity.

 - `name` `(string: [hostname])` - Specifies the name of the local node.
-This value is used to identify individual nodes in a given datacenter and must be unique per-datacenter.
+This value is used to identify individual agents.
+When specified on a server, the name must be unique within the region.

 - `ports` `(Port: see below)` - Specifies the network ports used for different services required by the Nomad agent.